Buy three hand-fans for free shipping

 I wanted the fans to exude the same style and elegance of this stylish époque, to capture that dreamy time, filled with beautiful scenery, flamboyant fun, and a pinch of decadence too.

 We discovered early on the fan sticks would have to mounted with the fabric first and the curved edge would be cut afterwards with a laser machine.
-As a result the frill would be the final detail and stitched onto the mounted fan.

 We used old sticks and fabrics during testing, then finally we tested with the actual design in paper to check composition before going to print.

 The sticks were made in Spain using traditional techniques and machinery.
 Fernando's family-run business has been manufacturing fan sticks (varillas) since 1942 and they know everything there is to know about the fan-making process.
-For more info on the steps required to make the fan sticks go here.

 Choosing the colour palette was super fun and, in part, dictated by the organza frill colours that were available.
 Because we needed the organza frill and wood stick colour to match, we worked on the paint work first before doing the fabric print.